 What can I use instead of champagne for mimosas?

 The non-alcoholic sparkling wine you choose depends on your personal taste preference.
-Noughty Alcohol Free Orangic Sparkling Wine tastes the most like Champange, but St. Regis non-alcoholic brut pairs well with orange juice in a mimosa recipe for an upscale twist on this traditional brunch favorite .
+Noughty Alcohol Free Organic Sparkling Wine tastes the most like Champagne, but St. Regis non-alcoholic brut pairs well with orange juice in a mimosa recipe for an upscale twist on this traditional brunch favorite.
+Please don’t use ginger ale – it’s bubbly, but not right for this mocktail.

 What can I drink instead of mimosas?